ZIP: 228

 The primary goal of a fee mechanism is twofold:

-• It should disincentivize malicious users from flooding the network with spam Swap offers that are unlikely to be matched.
+• It should disincentivize malicious users from flooding the network with spam Swap Orders that are unlikely to be matched.

 • It should incentivize the party performing the matching to perform the additional work required to match orders and bundle them together.